How to Freeze Muffins

 - Label and date the freezer bag and freeze for up to 3 months.

-How to Package Frozen Muffins
+How to Store Frozen Muffins

 You have three options when it comes to freezing muffins.
 You can seal them inside a freezer bag, an airtight Tupperware container, or they can be vacuum sealed.